A Hidden Life (2019 film): Release

 A Hidden Life premiered in competition at the 72nd Cannes Film Festival on May 19, 2019.
-The next day, it was acquired by Fox Searchlight Pictures for $12–14 million.
+The following day, Fox Searchlight Pictures acquired rights for the U.S. and several other regions for $12–14 million in a competitive situation that also included A24, Netflix, Paramount Pictures, Sony Pictures Classics, and Focus Features.
 The film screened at the Vatican Film Library on December 4, 2019, with Malick making a rare public appearance to introduce the film.
 It was released in limited release in the U.S. on December 13, 2019, followed by a wide release in January.